mast-group/itemset-mining/README.md

 mvn package
 ```

-in the main tassal directory (note that this requires [maven](https://maven.apache.org/)).
+in the top-level directory (note that this requires [maven](https://maven.apache.org/)).
 This will create the standalone runnable jar ```itemset-mining-1.0.jar``` in the itemset-mining/target subdirectory.
+The main class is *itemsetmining.main.ItemsetMining* (see below).

 Running IIM